Amirarsalan-sn/Finite-potential-wall/README.md

 ## Simple Demonstration
-For veiw a run sample of the simulation code you can see my [linkedin post]().
+To veiw a run sample of the simulation code you can see my [linkedin post]().
 Feel free to share your opinion on this project with me.
 Thank you for reading this article, hope you've enjoyed this simulation project!